samayo/Autolog/README.md

 ## AUTOLOG

-A single class library to log messages, errors to files, database, email, sms which also reads your system log files (php, nginx, mariadb) .. and sends new logs automatically (using a cronjob).
+A simple PHP class to log your errors, infos or notifications.

+You can also setup a cronjob, and autolog with detect new logs in /var/log and email/save it in db.

-This project is a simple week-end hack/solution to a problem.
-It needs improvements Install
+> This is a simple week-end hack/project to handle a small.
+It"s still in `¯\_(ツ)_/¯` phase

+Install
 -----